f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 :::

 ::: right
-The text encoder uses *Unified Contrastive Learning in Image-Text-Label Space* (UniCL) to combine image and text data into the joint *Image-Text Representation Space*.
+The text encoder is Transformer Encoder and uses *Unified Contrastive Learning in Image-Text-Label Space* (UniCL) to combine image and text data into the joint *Image-Text Representation Space*.
 :::

 ::: source